Contributed Abstracts – Talks

 - It is understandable that abstracts describing non-traditional work may lack quantitative data; however, it is still expected that the abstract will address some question and have a “take-home message” describing specific findings.

 - Abstracts must be clear.
 Poorly written abstracts will be rejected.

-- Missing coauthors are a very common issue.
+Missing coauthors are a very common issue.
 Be sure to check to make sure everyone has been included.
 This is under the Author task, which is separate from the abstract body.

 One Presentation Rule